 Facility Type High Risk Medium Risk Low Risk 1.
 Processors, farms a.
 On-site audit annually. b.i.
-Initial audit (D2.4.4 does not apply) : On-site audit. c.i.
-Initial audit (D2.4.4does not apply) : On-site or hybrid audit. b.ii.
+Initial audit (D2.4.4) does not apply) : On-site audit. c.i.
+Initial audit (D2.4.4does not apply): On-site or hybrid audit. b.ii.
 Initial audit (D2.4.4 applies): Remote audit, and the next audit shall be on-site. c.ii.
-Initial audit (D2.4.4 applies): Remote audit, and the next audit shall be on-site or hybrid. b.iii.
+Initial audit (D2.4.4) applies): Remote audit, and the next audit shall be on-site or hybrid. b.iii.
 Recertification : On- site or hybrid audit annually. c.iii.
 Recertification : Audited annually.
 On-site or hybrid audit at least once every three years.
 Years two to three of the annual audit cycle may then be conducted as remote audits.
 2. Supply chain distributors (handling unfinished a.
 On-site or hybrid audit annually. b.i.
-Initial audit (D2.4.4 does not apply) : On-site or hybrid audit. c.i.
-Initial audit (D2.4.4 does not apply) : On-site or hybrid audit. product) b.ii.
+Initial audit (D2.4.4 does not apply): On-site or hybrid audit. c.i.
+Initial audit (D2.4.4 does not apply): On-site or hybrid audit. product) b.ii.
 Initial audit (D2.4.4 applies): Remote audit, and the next audit shall be on-site or hybrid. c.ii.
-Initial audit (D2.4.4 applies): Remote audit, and the next audit shall be on-site or hybrid. b.iii.
+Initial audit (D2.4.4) applies): Remote audit, and the next audit shall be on-site or hybrid. b.iii.
 Recertification : Audited annually.
 On-site or hybrid audit at least once every three years.
 Years two to three of the annual audits cycle may then be conducted as remote audits. c.iii.
 Recertification : Audited annually.
 On-site or hybrid audit at least once every five years.
 Years two to four of the annual audits cycle may then be conducted as remote audits.

 Facility Type High Risk Medium Risk Low Risk 3.
 Brand a.
 Remote audit annually for brand office and management functions (i.e. functions which do not involve physical handling of claimed material), plus additional auditing of facilities with physical possession of claimed material as specified in other rows of this table 4.
-Distribution facilities handling exclusively final products (excluding independently certified subcontractors and retail stores) a.
-On-site or hybrid audit annually. of operations (e.g. geograph time.
-Both sites and subcom over time where applicable.
-Distribution facilities which a tractors should be selected 5.
-Trader site that is required or chooses to be certified (see CCS 3.1 B1.2) or other site without physical possession of claimed materials a.
+Distribution facilities handling exclusively final a.
+On-site or hybrid audit annually. b.i.
+Initial audit: On-site or hybrid audit of one representative facility. c.i.
+Initial audit: Remote audit of one representative facility products (excluding independently certified subcontractors and retail stores) b.ii.
+Recertification : On- site or hybrid audit of one facility at least once every three years.
+Years two to three of the annual audits cycle may then be conducted as a remote audit of one representative facility or sampling at retail (see D3.1.5). b.ii.
+Recertification : Remote audit of one representative facility or sampling at retail (see D3.1.5).
+Representative facilities sha of operations (e.g. geograph time.
+Both sites and subcom over time where applicable. tractors should be selected Distribution facilities which a subcontractors are excluded re independently certified from being selected for audit.
+5. Trader site that is required or chooses to be certified (see CCS 3.1 B1.2) or other site without physical possession of claimed materials a.
 Remote audit ann ually.
 6. Retailer that is selling direct to consumers only a.
-No certification required or allowed, unless the retailer is also the brand in which case row 3 of this table applies.
+No certification rec which case row 3 of quired or allowed, unless the this table applies. retailer is also the brand in